roaldnefs/awesome-prometheus/README.md

 * [Prometheus and Kubernetes: Monitoring Your Applications](https://www.weave.works/prometheus-and-kubernetes-monitoring-your-applications/) - Part 3 in the series _Prometheus and Kubernetes_.
 * [Robust Perception](https://www.robustperception.io/tag/prometheus/) - Multiple blogposts about Prometheus by Brian Bazil.
 * [Initial experiences with the Prometheus monitoring system](https://medium.com/@griggheo/initial-experiences-with-the-prometheus-monitoring-system-167054ac439c#.q565suk4h) - Initial experiences with the Prometheus by Grig Gheorghiu.
+* [Solving Monitoring in the Cloud With Prometheus](https://www.linux.com/blog/event/cloud-native-europe/2017/3/solving-monitoring-cloud-prometheus) - Interview with Brian Bazil by Linux.com.

 ## Dashboards